rdyson/morsel/README.md

 ### AgentMail inbox

 Create an inbox at [AgentMail](https://agentmail.to) and put your API key and inbox email address in `config.json`.
+You can use an obscure email address to reduce the chances of getting spam.

 Add your email address(es) to `allowed_senders` to restrict who can submit links.
 If the list is empty, all senders are accepted.